Aviva says will compensate customers sold wrong annuities

 "The amounts of redress are relatively small," it said.

-The company said on Friday it had agreed terms for a possible deal to buy Friends Life for 5.6 billion pounds ($8.8 billion), after a government pensions shake-up this year has sharply cut the sale of annuities.The Financial Conduct Authority said in a review published in February that the annuities market was disorderly, with insurers maximising profits and failing to give the best deal.
+The company said on Friday it had agreed terms for a possible deal to buy Friends Life for 5.6 billion pounds, after a government pensions shake-up this year has sharply cut the sale of annuities.The Financial Conduct Authority said in a review published in February that the annuities market was disorderly, with insurers maximising profits and failing to give the best deal.

 (Reporting by Carolyn Cohn and Huw Jones; Editing by Raissa Kasolowsky and David Evans)